 Our design team has been working hard to make the walking routes around the Bays more accessible.
 The cobble path will be replaced, but new materials will sensitively align with the character of the Bays. - We would like to see the centre making the most out of its location next to the canal

-The Centre will offer a relaxed café, pocket parks filled with greenery and a welcoming pavilion by the canal. - Construction should be managed carefully
+The centre will offer a relaxed café, pocket parks filled with greenery and a welcoming pavilion by the canal. - Construction should be managed carefully

 All construction will follow Westminster’s Code of Construction Practice and the Considerate Constructors Scheme to ensure safety, quality, and respect for the community.